-Motivated by the two related but distinct phenomena described above, this paper empirically tests whether uncertainty about economic conditions has a negative effect on credit spread.
-Concurrently, this paper tests whether the volatility of the credit spread would generate downward pressure on the economy.
-Consumption growth volatility is used to measure the uncertainty about the economic condition.
-Credit spread is measured as the yield difference between Baa-rated bonds and Treasury bonds with matching time to maturity, where ratings are based on Moody's.
+In this study, motivated by the two related but distinct phenomena described above, we empirically test whether uncertainty about economic conditions has a negative effect on credit spread.
+Concurrently, we test whether the volatility of the credit spread would generate downward pressure on the economy.
+We use consumption growth volatility to measure the uncertainty about the economic condition.
+We measure the credit spread as the yield difference between Baa-rated bonds and Treasury bonds with matching time to maturity, where ratings are based on Moody's.

 The adoption of aggregate consumption volatility as a proxy for economic uncertainty is well-supported by the consumption-based asset pricing literature.
 Models in line with Epstein and Zin's (1989) type of utility function take into account not only the level of aggregate consumption, but also the volatility of consumption in determining the stochastic discount factor, and hence, asset prices.
-Since consumption volatility measures the uncertainty surrounding investors' forecasts of macroeconomic growth, it serves as a good proxy for the economic uncertainty in this study.
+Since consumption volatility measures the uncertainty surrounding investors' forecasts of macroeconomic growth, it serves as a good proxy for the economic uncertainty in our study.

-In addressing the simultaneous nature of these two hypotheses while incorporating a sensible measure of uncertainty, this paper presents an estimation model that effectively combines a reduced-form vector autoregression for consumption growth and credit spread with a multivariate GARCH-M model.
-This model fits the purpose of this research for the following compelling reasons: First, GARCH directly models the variance of the stochastic innovation term in a variable.
-This allows the paper to test whether the movement in the conditional variance of a variable over time is statistically significant.
+In addressing the simultaneous nature of these two hypotheses while incorporating a sensible measure of uncertainty, this paper presents an estimation model that effectively combines a reduced-form vector autoregression for consumption growth and credit spread, with a multivariate GARCH-M model.
+This model fits our purpose for the following compelling reasons: First, GARCH directly models the variance of the stochastic innovation term in a variable.
+In this way, we are able to test whether movement in the conditional variance of a variable over time is statistically significant.
 Second, the GARCH-M specification is a traditional candidate for testing the uncertainty impact of one variable on its conditional mean.
-Third, if the variables of interest exhibit significant conditional heteroscedasticity, then OLS estimation would be inefficient.
-As shown by Engle (1982), when conditional heteroscedasticity exists, using ARCH instead of OLS could achieve larger gains in efficiency.
-Fourth and most important, employing a multivariate GARCH-M framework allows the authors to test the two hypotheses simultaneously, rather than estimating them one at a time.
-This provides the authors with a more comprehensive picture of the channels through which consumption volatility and credit risk influence each other.
+Third, if the variables of interest exhibit significant conditional heteroscedasticity exists, using ARCH instead of OLS could achieve larger gains in efficiency.
+Fourth, and most important, employing a multivariate GARCH-M framework allows us to test our two hypotheses simultaneously, rather than estimating them one at a time.
+This provides us with a more comprehensive picture of the channels through which consumption volatility and credit risk influence each other.
 In addition, simultaneous estimation, as shown by Pagan (1984), achieves efficiency gains compared to a two-step process.

-Using monthly consumption and credit yield data in the United States from 1959 to 2013, this study finds evidence that uncertainty of consumption growth positively affects credit spread.
+Using monthly consumption and credit yield data in the United States from 1959 to 2013, we find evidence that uncertainty of consumption growth positively affects credit spread.
 For instance, a one standard deviation increase in consumption growth volatility contributes to an increase in credit spread of around 0.65 percentage points.
 In addition, consumption growth level is negatively related to credit spread.
 For example, a one standard deviation decrease in consumption growth level leads to an increase in credit spread of around 0.272 percentage points.
-This paper also finds that the deteriorating credit market condition reduces consumption growth.
+We also find that the deteriorating credit market condition reduces consumption growth.
 When credit spread increases or becomes more volatile, consumption growth tends to decrease.
-Moreover, the estimation results show that uncertainty in consumption growth and credit spread have negative effects on their levels.
+Moreover, our results show that uncertainty in consumption growth and credit spread have negative effects on their levels.